 The property is really beautiful.
 The tasting room and small mill that they call Frantoio is perched on a hill overlooking the westside Paso Robles wine estates.
 I can imagine how excited they were when they saw the resemblance to the rolling hills of Tuscany.
-I took advantage of the view to take some photos of the happy couple that they might use for their wedding Save the Date card!
+I took advantage of the view to take some photos of the happy couple that they plan to use for their wedding Save the Date card!

 Gregg gave us an enthusiastic tour of the production facility.
 He’s an engineer by trade who has poured his creativity into the olive oil making process.
 The heavily insulated building uses natural, straw-bale construction, and he custom-built an olive harvest weighing device that he controls on his iPod Touch, using software he wrote himself!
 The rest of his facility is a technological marvel consisting of high-speed centrifuges and other machines designed to extract every possible molecule of oil from the fruit as quickly as possible.
 It’s an interesting process, and if you like gadgets, you’ll love this place.